bastion-rs/blog/_posts/2020-02-01-writing-aws-lambda-functions-with-bastion.md

 $ npm i -D serverless-rust
 ```

 Now we have installed both dependencies for compiling and configuring our lambda.
-Our lambda is taking a list of sites as input and concurrently make GET requests.
-And returns their body strings whenever they are available.
+Our lambda is taking a list of sites as input and concurrently making GET requests.
+Immediately returns their body strings whenever they are available.
 Main code for lambda is in `page_fetcher/src/main.rs`.
 Let's take a look at the Lambda code and walk through it:

 ```rust
 /// This is the JSON payload we expect to be passed to us by the client accessing our lambda.